axonivy-market/portal/Documentation/PortalDeveloperGuide/source/components/layout-templates.rst

 -  Case Details

-This template uses iFrame, so all Modena css styles need to be provided in customer project since Portal now use Serenity.
+This template uses iFrame, so all Modena css styles need to be provided in your project since Portal now use Serenity.

 .. _components-layout-templates-task-template-how-to-use-task-template: